charliegerard/whereami.js/README.md

 # whereami.js

+_(Side project not intended to be used in production applications)_

 Node.js module to predict indoor location using machine learning and wifi information.

 _Inspired by the Python module [whereami](https://github.com/kootenpv/whereami) by [kootenpv](https://github.com/kootenpv)_